Aleutian Islands (Alaska)

-Aleutian Islands in the Northern Pacific Ocean are a chain (an archipelago) of 14 large-sized islands plus 55 smaller ones.
+The Aleutian Islands in the Northern Pacific Ocean are a chain/archipelago of 14 large islands plus 55 smaller-sized isles.
 Some belong to the USA and some to Russia.
-The islands' total land area is 17666 km2 (6821 ml2).
-The goup extends ~1900 km (1200 ml) westward from Alaska toward Kamchatka (Russia).
+The group's total land area is 6821 mi2 (17666 km2).
+It extends approx 1200 mi (1900 km) westward from Alaska toward Kamchatka Russia.
 They also mark the dividing line between Bering Sea (north) and Pacific Ocean (south).

 - Fox Islands (Umnak, Unalaska, Amaknak, Akutan, Akun, Unimak, Sanak)

 - Four Mountains Islands (Amukta, Chagulak, Yunaska, Herbert, Carlisle, Chuginadak, Uliaga, Kagamilislands)

 - Andreanof Islands (Gareloi, Tanaga, Kanaga, Adak, Kagalaska, Great Sitkin, Atka, Amlia, Seguam)

 - Rat Islands (Kiska, Little Kiska, Segula, Hawadax/Kryssei, Khvostof, Davidof, Little Sitkin, Amchitka, Semisopochnoi)

 - Bogoslof is formed as a summit of a stratovolcano.

 Among the largest Fox Islands (Attu, Unalaska, Umnak, Unimak), the largest one is Unimak (4070 km2 / 1571 mi2), followed by Unalaska (2720 km2 / 1051 mi2).